 - Feedback from the research community at Queen's has consistently emphasised the importance of leadership by example.
 The aspirations of this work will not be achieved unless those at all levels commit to a positive direction of travel.
-Therefore, we will convene a network of research culture, integrity and open research advisers including representatives from each faculty and other key groups who will act as points of contact on these matters and provide oversight of RCAP implementation.
+Therefore, we will convene a network of research culture, integrity and open research advisers - including representatives from each faculty and other key groups - who will act as points of contact on these matters and provide oversight of RCAP implementation.
 We will also host an annual research culture 'town hall' event with a panel composed of senior leaders. - The Plan is 'co-owned' by the entire research community and its success will be measured transparently through consultation with staff and students.
 Therefore, we will maintain an online website with regular progress updates, including annual reports detailing outcomes from RCAP.
-To ensure that ongoing implementation is informed by feedback from the research community, we will also conduct twice annual 'pulse' surveys to receive feedback and monitor new and emerging issues and concerns with the research culture.
-The first of these surveys will be held in summer 2021, followed by a first annual report and further survey in autumn 2021. - We must open and honest about the scale and complexity of some of the issues we face.
+To ensure that ongoing implementation is informed by feedback from the research community, we will also conduct twice annual 'pulse' surveys to receive feedback and monitor new and emerging issues and concerns with the research culture. - We must open and honest about the scale and complexity of some of the issues we face.
 These are multi-faceted challenges that may require a range of mitigating actions.
-We will not be bound by an inflexible course of action, but instead will adopt an agile and iterative approach to implementation of the strategic priorities, with the flexibility to add, remove or amend actions at short notice informed by the above feedback mechanisms. - Research culture cannot be reformed through top-down implementation alone and we recognise the potential for researchers to catalyse behavioural and attitudinal change and for this to bubble up and form new norms.
-We are part of a broader sectoral effort and proactive engagement with external actors such as funders and policymakers will ensure we play a role in influencing the frameworks that shape UK research policy going forward. - To ensure that we can learn from our shared experiences and those of sector peers, and that we can highlight our own successes, we will maintain an online catalogue of best practice in research culture drawn from successful initiatives at Queen's whether through RCAP or otherwise and examples from other research organisations in the UK and beyond.
+We will not be bound by an inflexible course of action, but instead will adopt an agile and iterative approach to implementation of the strategic priorities, with the flexibility to add, remove or amend actions at short notice informed by the above feedback mechanisms.

+- Research culture cannot be reformed through top-down implementation alone and we recognise the potential for researchers to catalyse behavioural and attitudinal change and for this to bubble up and form new norms.
+We are part of a broader sectoral effort and proactive engagement with external actors such as funders and policymakers will ensure we play a role in influencing the frameworks that shape UK research policy going forward. - To ensure that we can learn from our shared experiences and those of sector peers, and that we can highlight our own successes, we will maintain an online catalogue of best practice in research culture drawn from successful initiatives at Queen's - whether through RCAP or otherwise - and examples from other research organisations in the UK and beyond.